 Molly Barton is the CEO and co-founder of Serial Box, called “the HBO of reading” by National Public Radio and a “Must Have App” by Buzzfeed.
 Previously the global digital director at Penguin, she reported to the worldwide CEO and led the ebook and audio business, digital product innovation and content strategy.
 She served on the board of Pearson’s investment portfolio companies in New York, London and Melbourne.
 Awarded Innovation Funding from Pearson, Molly also founded Book Country, the writer collaboration and self-publishing platform for genre fiction writers. @MolBarton

-Ron Eckel, literary agent at CookeMcDermid and co-owner of Cooke International, is a graduate of Simon Fraser University’s Master of Publishing program and twenty-year veteran of Canadian publishing.
+Ron Eckel, literary agent at CookeMcDermid and co-owner of Cooke International, is a graduate of Simon Fraser University’s Master of Publishing program and 20-year veteran of Canadian publishing.
 Ron worked with Penguin Group Canada, Westwood Creative Artists, and Random House of Canada Limited before joining CookeMcDermid and Cooke International.
-Ron’s client list at CookeMcDermid includes bestselling author Scaachi Koul, CBC Radio columnist and pop-culture critic Jesse Wente, and Rock ‘n’ Roll Hall of Fame RUSH bassist Geddy Lee.
+Ron’s client list at CookeMcDermid includes bestselling author Scaachi Koul, CBC Radio columnist and pop-culture critic Jesse Wente, and Rock ‘n’ Roll Hall of Fame Rush bassist Geddy Lee.
 Ron devours equal amounts of fiction and non-fiction but is particularly drawn to contemporary literature, SFF and horror, and any biography, authorized or not, of the Ramones.

 Liz Gately started her own foreign scouting company in November of 2010, after four years as a scout with Barbara Tolley & Associates and a stint as an agent at Anderson Grinberg/Anderson Literary.
-Liz Gately Book Scouting was the first new foreign scouting company in New York in over a decade, and it quickly grew to work for sixteen publisher clients around the world, among them Headline in the UK, Suhrkamp in Germany, Meulenhoff Boekerik in the Netherlands, and Sony Pictures Television.
+Liz Gately Book Scouting was the first new foreign scouting company in New York in over a decade, and it quickly grew to work for sixteen publisher clients around the world, among them Headline in the UK, Suhrkamp in Germany, Meulenhoff Boekerij in the Netherlands, and Sony Pictures Television.

 Cynthia Good is the former director of the Creative Book Publishing program at Humber College.
 She founded the publishing program at Humber after 20 years with Penguin Books, where she was editorial director and then president and publisher.
 After 12 years at Humber, Cynthia was named professor emerita.
 She also has an honorary degree from Mount Allison.